kyma-project/telemetry-manager/docs/user/03-traces.md

 [Distributed tracing](https://opentelemetry.io/docs/concepts/observability-primer/#understanding-distributed-tracing) charts out the transactions in cloud-native systems, helping you to understand the application behavior and relations between the frontend actions and backend implementation.

-The diagram shows how distributed tracing helps to track the request path:
+The following diagram shows how distributed tracing helps to track the request path:

 ![Distributed tracing](./assets/traces-intro.drawio.svg)